Our commitment to Spiritual, Moral, Social & Cultural Development

 We had a whole day celebrating 70 years of the NHS.

 The children learnt about the NHS services available to them and how they can seek help using the services provided in our region.
 Children went back in time to see where it all began by looking at the history and timeline of the NHS.
 They explored different inventions that were made and learnt how advances in technology have shaped the NHS and moulded it into the brilliant establishment it is today.

 Children were also taught basic first aid, from what do in an emergency to how to call for help.
 They learnt how to help someone choking, someone who is un-conscious, the recovery position etc. They explored emergency scenarios and were able to explain what must be done in a particular situation.
-Children were grateful for practicing these as they understood the importance of first aid by looking at few case studies.

 RAF 100 – JULY 2018

-hats of faith - july 2018
+Hats of Faith – July 2018

 Hats of Faith bus came to visit our school to help us learn more about all the religions in the world and also to talk about tolerance and respect.